 - Is the online registration site secure?

-- What should I do if I forget my user name and password?
+- What should I do if I forget my username and/or password?

-Yes.
-After signing in, click the "Change Password or Security Question" link on your home page and follow the instructions to change your password.
+After signing in, click the "Change Password or Security Question" link on your home page and follow the instructions.

 - Am I guaranteed a seat at a center if I register online?